opendicom/DECK_WebTransport/dicm2deck/README.md

 dicm2deck, executable command written in C, parses DICM (DICOM standard part 10 file format), outputting DECK key values.
-It requires explicit little endian representation of the dataset terminated by an empty trailling padding attribute as input.
+As input, it requires an explicit little endian representation of the dataset terminated by an empty trailling padding attribute.
-We call this presentation context "canonicalized".
+We call this presentation "canonicalized".

 ## dcmtk storescp -> dicm2deck

-We modified dcmtk storescp to receive DICOM DIMSE communication and forward such canonicalized format (with trailing padding attribute) to dicm2deck.
+We modified dcmtk storescp to receive DICOM DIMSE communication and forward the canonicalized presentation (with trailing padding attribute) to dicm2deck.
 We also added parameters to the invocation of dicm2deck by storescp so that the critical information of the DIMSE association shall be passed to dicm2deck.